 Next up is the Col du Pré.
 The climb up the pass is 12.6 kilometres and averaging 7.7%, so it is similar to the Montée de Bisanne.
 Yet this time there is an encore in the shape of the Cormet de Roselend.
 After cresting the Pré a short descent and 4 rolling kilometres run to the foot of the climb, which is 5.7 kilometres and averaging 6.5%.
 At an elevation of 1,986 metres, the Cormet de Roselend is as high as today’s stage gets.

-The riders move over the top before a a drop of almost 20 kilometres leads to the departure place of tomorrow’s stage, Bourg-Saint-Maurice.
+The riders move over the top before a drop of almost 20 kilometres leads to the departure place of stage 12, Bourg-Saint-Maurice.
 Job done then?
 On the contrary.
 The long and gruelling climb to La Rosière is still waiting.
 The last ascent amounts to 17.6 kilometres, while the average gradient is 5.8%.
 The middle section is the most arduous part.
 Starting at kilometre 7 the road rises at 8.2% for 6 kilometres before the slope flattens out to 4.6% in the last 4.3 kilometres.

 Tour de France 2018 stage 11: Route maps, height profiles, and more